grahamstark/stb.jl/doc/example_json_main_output_commentary.md

 ### targetting_benefit1, targetting_benefit2

 these names are test cases and will change as the model develops.
 Not used in the main display.
+They show how much of each individual benefit is targetted on the poor.

 ### totals

-Total costings for various elements.
-Three base-, changed-, difference arrays.
+Total costings for various elements (total amount spent on a benefit, per year, or total tax raise).
+Three base-, changed-, difference Dictionaries.

 ### poverty_line, growth_assumption, unit_count